 Carlos was born in New York, the son of Cuban / Peruvian immigrants.
 He grew-up in Miami, FL, where he met his wife of more than 20 years, Annette S. Aspillaga.
 The Aspillaga family makes their home in New Canaan, CT together with their two boys, Charlie (‘22) and Gus (‘25).

 Carroll W. Brewster, graduate of Yale College and the Yale Law School, served as legal assistant to the Chief Justice of the Sudan for three years and practiced law in Connecticut for five years.
 He then served as Dean of the College at Dartmouth College, President of Hollins College in Virginia, President of Hobart and William Smith Colleges, and as executive director of the Hole in the Wall Gang Fund.
 He lives on a family farm in Ridgefield where he grew up.

-Matt is in his fourth year as Wooster's Head of School.
+Matt is in his eighth year as Wooster's Head of School.
 Previous to Wooster he served as Assistant Superintendent for Secondary Education in the Darien (CT) Public School District.
 Before Darien, he was a high school principal in Brewster, New York and Novato, California.
 A life-long learner and educator, Mr. Byrnes has nearly two decades of experience as a teacher and educational administrator and holds degrees from Duke University, San Francisco State University and the University of California at Berkeley.